2012 Pacific hurricane season: Seasonal summary

 The season officially began on May 15 in the eastern Pacific and June 1 in the central Pacific; both ended on November 30.
-The season began with the formation of Tropical Storm Aletta on May 14, one day before the official start of the hurricane season in the Pacific.
-After the dissipation of the Aletta, the second named storm of the season, Bud, was formed.
-Four days later, Bud intensified to a Category 3 hurricane on the Saffir–Simpson hurricane wind scale, the first major hurricane of the season and also the third major occurrence of such.
-In June, Tropical Storm Carlotta formed, then intensified as a Category 2 hurricane, the second hurricane of the season.
+The season began with the formation of Tropical Storm Aletta on May 14, one day before the official start of the hurricane season in the eastern Pacific.
+On May 20, the second named storm of the season, Hurricane Bud, formed.
+It intensified to a Category 3 hurricane on the Saffir–Simpson hurricane wind scale, the first major hurricane of the season and also the third major occurrence of such.
+In June, Hurricane Carlotta intensified into a Category 2 hurricane.
 Carlotta made landfall as a Category 2 hurricane in southwestern Mexico, causing general damage.
-Carlotta killed seven people in Mexico and with an estimated damage of $12.4 million (2012 USD).
-In July, three tropical cyclones were formed, two are major hurricanes, Hurricane Emilia intensified as a Category 4 hurricane becoming the most intense hurricane of the 2012 season, with the formation of Hurricane Fabio on July 12, the season was a month ahead of normal.
+Carlotta killed seven people in Mexico and caused an estimated $12.4 million in damage (2012 USD).
+In July, three tropical cyclones formed, two of which were major hurricanes.
+Hurricane Emilia intensified as a Category 4 hurricane, becoming the most intense hurricane of the 2012 season.
+With the formation of Hurricane Fabio on July 12, the season was a month ahead of normal.

-In August it was recorded in a quiet activity with three tropical cyclones formed, while two storms became hurricanes, Gilma and Ileana.
-The month of September was the busiest of the season, with the formation of five named storms, two of them are hurricanes.
+In August, three tropical cyclones formed, with two of them becoming hurricanes, Gilma and Ileana.
+September was the busiest month of the season, with the formation of five named storms, two of which were hurricanes.
 Hurricane Miriam, formed on September 22, became the fourth major hurricane of the season.
-Three named storms formed in October, one of which became the fifth and last major hurricane of the season.
-Hurricane Paul formed on October 13, caused damage in the Baja California Peninsula, no deaths were reported from the hurricane and with an estimated total damage of $15.5 million (2012 USD).
-The season officially ended with the formation of Tropical Storm Rosa on October 30 and dissipated on November 3 without affecting land.
+In October, three named storms formed, one of which became the fifth and last major hurricane of the season.
+Hurricane Paul formed on October 13 and caused damage in the Baja California Peninsula.
+No deaths were reported from the hurricane, and the estimated total damage was $15.5 million (2012 USD).
+The season concluded with the formation of Tropical Storm Rosa on October 30.
+It dissipated on November 3 without affecting land.
 Storm activity in the Central Pacific Hurricane Center's area of responsibility was below average, with no tropical cyclones forming in the region.
-However one tropical cyclone, Hurricane Daniel, entered the Central Pacific, as a tropical storm.
+However, one tropical cyclone, Hurricane Daniel, entered the Central Pacific, as a tropical storm.
+The accumulated cyclone energy (ACE) index for the 2012 Pacific hurricane season as calculated by Colorado State University using data from the National Hurricane Center was 98.5 units.